-2) Link to EagleHire.
-This will allow you to post and manage your positions in the system and gain access to search resume books of prospective candidates from all three campuses.
+1) Connect to Handshake.
+This will allow you to post and manage your positions in the system and gain access to search resumes of prospective candidates from all three campuses, as well as to students from over 900 college career centers if you choose.

-Employers are also encouraged to make a tax-deductible donation to the Co-op/Internship Assistance Program for Daytona Beach, FL, and/or Prescott, AZ, campus students.
+Employers are also encouraged to make a tax-deductible donation to the Co-op/Internship Assistance Program for our Daytona Beach, Prescott, or Worldwide campus students (each campus has its own fund).

 What types of jobs are suitable for Co-op/Internship students?